 Keto prawn and avocado cocktail

 This classic keto shrimp cocktail recipe can be made with shrimp or prawn, large or small.
-So I use the words prawn or shrimp to mean either.
+So I use the words prawn or shrimp interchangeably in this blog post to mean either.
 I have used frozen cooked prawns to make this one, as it makes it super quick and easy to make.

-We always have some frozen prawns in the freezer that we source at Aldi, and all the other ingredients we have on our pantry.
+We always have some frozen cooked prawns in the freezer that we source at Aldi, and all the other ingredients we have in our pantry.

-But, of course, you could always use fresh shrimp as well, if you can get them.
+You can, of course, always use fresh shrimp as well, if you can get them.
 But make sure that you cook them properly, to avoid any risk of food poisoning.
 And of course, it will take you longer to make, but will probably taste even better than it does with frozen prawns.

 The common British Starter